 Electricity and reticulated natural gas rebates for residential home parks and multi-unit residential premises

-Owners or proprietors of residential home parks or multi-unit residences are required to claim for a rebate on behalf of eligible pensioners or seniors.
-The scheme is available for premises where the proprietor:
+Owners or proprietors of residential home parks or multi-unit residences are required to advise residents that electricity and gas rebates are available and claim the rebates on behalf of eligible residents.

 - is the consumer of the energy retailer